 Government Response and Campaigns

-Post-COVID shifts toward digital detox and healing travel have pushed JNTO and local tourism boards to launch wellness-centered campaigns.
-Japan supports eco-retreats, spa towns, and forest therapy paths to stay competitive in the growing wellness market.
+Post‑COVID shifts toward digital detox and healing travel have pushed JNTO and local tourism boards to launch wellness‑centered campaigns.
+Japan supports eco‑retreats, spa towns, and forest therapy paths to stay competitive in the growing wellness market, whether you’re unrolling a mindful Summer Tropical Travel Yoga Mat during a yoga session under cedar trees or bringing along a compact aromatherapy reset with the Waterless Diffuser Portable Essential Oil Diffuser to create a spa‑like atmosphere on the go.

 Hot Springs (Onsen) & Traditional Healing